ncase/anxiety/scenes/act4.md

 `bb({eyes:"angry_d", body:"one_up"})`

-b: Building a better relationship with your emotions isn't as simple as clicking buttons on a screen.
+b: Building a healthy relationship with your emotions isn't as simple as clicking buttons on a screen.

 `bb({eyes:"sad", body:"normal"})`